 The sowing of grass seed mixes is a long-standing practice used on state forest lands to stabilize soils following disturbance.
-While the Bureau has traditionally used grass seed mixes to retire log landings and timber sale haul roads, there has been an increased use of native grasses for permanent herbaceous openings for wildlife and for reclamation practices in areas surrounding gas infrastructure and right-of-way development.
-Combining native wildflowers and forbs with native warm season grass seed mixes increase the ecological value of restoration practices, attracting pollinators and other insects which then builds a more diverse food web and provides additional food sources for wildlife.
+While the Bureau has traditionally used non-native, cool-season turf grass seed mixes to retire log landings and timber sale haul roads, there has been an increased use of native grasses for retiring timber sales, permanent herbaceous openings for wildlife and for reclamation practices in areas surrounding gas infrastructure and right-of-way development.
+Combining native wildflowers with native warm season grass seed mixes increase the ecological value of restoration practices, attracting pollinators and other insects which then builds a more diverse food web and provides additional food sources for wildlife.
 Plantings of native warm season grasses and forbs allow for natural succession, which over time can limit the establishment of invasive plant species.